Last modified: 2023-07-03 by

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-The supporters of the FCNA use different combinations of the club colours, green and yellow (divided horizontally, vertically, quartered...); we show below only the most striking of these flags.
+The supporters of the FCNA use different combinations of the club colours, green and yellow (divided horizontally, vertically, quartered...), and we show below only the most striking of them

-According to P. Rault (Les drapeaux bretons de 1188 à nos jours) [rau98], the Melen-ha-Gwer (Yellow and Green) was designed by Raphaël Vinet for the supporters of FCNA.
+The Melen-ha-Gwer (Yellow and Green) was designed by Raphaël Vinet for the supporters of Football-Club de Nantes.
 He substituted to the Gwenn-ha-Du the colours of the FCNA.

 by Ivan Sache

-Yellow stands for the town of Nantes and the football club, the players being nicknamed Les Jaunes (The Yellows).
+Yellow stands for the city of Nantes and the football club, the players being nicknamed Les Jaunes (The Yellows).

 Green stands for the river Loire, which waters Nantes.
 Loire is also the name of the stand used by the Brigade Loire.